CharlotteGore/animation-timer/Readme.md

 - Stop it, Pause it, Resume it.
 - Tick handler gets a value between 0 and 1

 This module works extremely well with [Functional Easing](https://github.com/charlottegore/functional-easing) which can wrap your tick handlers with easing functions so that you get eased time values instead of raw linear time elapsed values.
 It's cool.
 Not bow-tie cool, but pretty pretty cool.
+Together they pretty much eliminate most of the tediously repetitive math around dealing with animations and easing and let you concentrate on your actual functionality.

 ## Example